collinsikechukwu10/POSTagging-Algorithms/README.md

-## CS5012 Practical 1: Parts Of SPeech Tagging in the Universal Dependencies Treebanks data
+## CS5012 Practical 1: Parts Of Speech Tagging in the Universal Dependencies Treebanks data

 ### Implementation Checklist